kamalbuilds/bnb-x-marketplace/README.md

 3. Particle Auth + RainbowKit

-Particle Network - utilising the NFT service
+Particle Network SDK - utilising the NFT service

 4. Manta network- For getting the ingame assets and onchain Txns without disclosing the address.